 All members of staff who work with children and adults are required to adhere to this document.
-All staff details and required checks will be managed by the Human Resources Manager using a Single Central Record.
+All staff details and required checks will be managed by the Finance and HR Officer using a Single Central Record.
+The Single Central Record will include all required information, including identity verification, references, DBS checks, right to work, and relevant checks for agency and third-party staff, in line with current guidance.